 There are a few things to consider when working out if the keto diet is right for you.
 You might want to look at specific types of keto, as the percentage of carbohydrates you are allowed to consume in comparison to other macronutrients can differ.
 You can try a vegan keto if you're not a fan of animal-based foods.
 It’s also worth considering whether you’ll be able to sustain a keto diet for a period of several weeks or months.
 And since the goal of the diet is to trigger ketosis, you may need to try different variations and stick to it until your body has entered this metabolic state, so sustainability and motivation are important factors to think about too.

 Read on to find out everything you need to know about getting started on the keto diet, including meal ideas and expert advice on how to approach it safely.
+You can also read out guide to keto foods: what to eat and what to avoid.

 The basics of the keto diet